eccoripo/chitkode/README.md

 # ChitKode Website

-A clean, modern website for the ChitKode desktop application, inspired by the Ollama website design.
+A clean, modern website for the ChitKode desktop application, featuring a dark theme and professional design.

 ## Features

-- **Clean Design**: Modern, minimalist design similar to Ollama's website
+- **Dark Theme**: Professional dark theme with excellent contrast
 - **Responsive**: Fully responsive design that works on all devices
 - **Smooth Animations**: Subtle animations and transitions for better UX
 - **Fast Loading**: Optimized for quick loading times
 - **SEO Ready**: Proper meta tags and structure for search engines
+- **Platform Selection**: Interactive download section with platform-specific options

 ## Customization